Biography

 Parks is openly queer, and has been described as blazing a trail for Black queer musicians in British mainstream pop.[3]
 Her second album My Soft Machine (2023) deepened the confessional approach of her debut, earning sustained critical recognition.

 Her third album Ambiguous Desire (Transgressive Records, April 3, 2026) marks a significant evolution in her sound.
-Over 2024 and 2025, Parks immersed herself in club culture across Los Angeles, New York, and London, dancing in underground spaces where, as she has described it, she could be whoever she wanted to be on that particular night.[4][5]
-The result is a body of work that grafts her poetic, emotionally intimate songwriting onto breakbeat rhythms, modular synths, and club-oriented production, retaining her lyrical voice while expanding the spaces it occupies.
+Following the end of her relationship with singer Ashnikko in 2024, Parks relocated to Los Angeles and immersed herself in club culture across LA, New York, and London, frequenting spaces including Nowadays, Bossa Nova Civic, and Basement in Brooklyn, where, as she has described it, she could be whoever she wanted to be on that particular night.[4][5]
+The record was built primarily in producer Baird’s downtown Manhattan loft using modular synths and samplers, with additional production from Paul Epworth, Buddy Ross, and Andrew Sarlo; it features a guest appearance by Sampha on the track “Senses.”[6][7]
+The result is a body of work that grafts her poetic, emotionally intimate songwriting onto breakbeat rhythms and club-oriented production, retaining her lyrical voice while expanding the spaces it occupies.

 References

-- Arlo Parks - Wikipedia — Biographical background including heritage, early influences, and career milestones
+- Arlo Parks - Wikipedia — Biographical details, discography, poetry collection, Beyonce credit, career overview

-- Arlo Parks - Collapsed in Sunbeams Wins Mercury Prize — Mercury Prize announcement for Parks' debut album in 2021
+- Arlo Parks - Collapsed in Sunbeams Wins Mercury Prize — Mercury Prize win announcement and judges' comments

-- Arlo Parks: Ambiguous Desire Cover Feature — DIY Magazine cover interview on the making of Ambiguous Desire
+- Arlo Parks: Ambiguous Desire Cover Feature - DIY Magazine — Cover feature discussing the album and Parks' creative evolution

-- Arlo Parks on New Album Ambiguous Desire — Billboard interview on Parks' creative evolution
+- Arlo Parks on New Album Ambiguous Desire - Billboard — Interview discussing the album's themes and creative approach